nikitavoloboev/data/health/health.md

 # Health
-Health is important to me for many reasons.
-I don't particularly even want to live a long time, but I do want the time I live to be as good as possible, without pain and any other nasty things like diseases and sadness.

-All of those things rely on good health and a good both physical and mental state of being.

-Frankly even when I do know all that I still have many habits that actually go against what I ultimately want.
-I still don't exercise enough, I still sometimes do eat _bad food_ and I still often don't practice meditation and mindfulness as much as I like

-In any way, this is something I am working on and hopefully improving with every passing day.
-I am happy to say though that I don't have any really unhealthy habits like smoking or drinking.
-Those two don't really make sense to me.
+I try to maximise my life satisfaction and quality of life through proper [nutrition](nutrition/nutrition.md), [exercise](../fitness/fitness.md) and no stress with [mindfulness](../mindfulness/mindfulness.md).

 ## Improving my health
 Here are some things I am trying to improve with my health right now.

 ### Posture
 I spend the most of my conscious time near my computer for better or worse.
-I need to get into the habit of being aware of my posture when I do that.
+Thus I try to be concsious of my posture at all times.

-I actually tried my own hacked version of a standing desk once and I really loved it.
+I once tried my own hacked version of a standing desk and loved it.
 One day, when I get some money, I would love to get a proper standing desk for myself.

 ### Nutrition
 I cover nutrition in more depth [here](nutrition/nutrition.md).